ncatlin/lockwatcher/README.md

 * Testing and better install configurations for other Linux distros.
 Start-on-Startup in particular I'm not sure how to do in a distribution-independent way.

-* I'm not happy with the Windows shutdown speed at all, it might be worth implementing RAM erasing instead.
-I can't get firewire attacks to work on Window 7 so whether the shutdown process interrupts RAM acquisition in time or not is a mystery.

-* If anyone could write something like this for Android/iOS/etc then please do.
+* If anyone could write something like this for Android/iOS/etc then please do: pair-locking is nice but possibly vendor-surmountable.
 The exposure of mobile devices to seizure and acquisition at borders or on arrest, plus their critical reliance on a tiny stable of acquisition tools makes them the most deserving hosts of this kind of tool.
-Storage wiping would even be handy, but I don't know if it can be done without jailbreaking at the very least.
+Storage wiping would even be handy because of easier false-positive avoidance, but I don't know if it can be done without jailbreaking at the very least.

 * Python was probably a bad choice for this.
 Consider a C version.

 Windows Version:

+* I'm not happy with the Windows shutdown speed at all, it might be worth implementing RAM erasing instead.
+I can't get firewire attacks to work on Windows 7 so whether the shutdown process interrupts RAM acquisition in time or not is a mystery.
+Being able to disconnect hardware devices would be a big help, like how VMWare or VirtualBox can steal your USB devices, but I haven't looked into how to do that yet.

 * Get keyboard/mouse interception working on Windows 8.
 If it isn't run as a service then GetAsyncKeystate can get keypresses when the screen isn't locked but that isn't much.
 Come to think of it the Interception driver in